The cost to remove a tree ranges from $550 to $22,000, depending on the complexity of the job.

 Emergency tree removal is general done at odd hours and is under extremely dangerous circumstances.
 These types of removal can be very expensive depending on the tree size and the hazard of the situation.
 For example, if the weather is very windy, or there’s rain, lightning, etc.

-- Pro tip: Call the SES first.
+- Pro tip: For emergencies, call the SES first.
 They will make the tree safe and get it off the road, driveway or car, which will give you more time to get a regular price on removal.

 Permits to Work

-This can cost $65 to $250 extra depending on the council fees.
+Permit fees can range from $65 to $250, depending on council fees.
 Tree removal permits are required in a lot of cases for large tree removal.
 There are circumstances when a permit is not required, but it does vary from council to council.

 - See local permit laws in your area here.